balvig/bricks/examples/README.md

 ## Specs

-- Built-in battery (aim: 30-day battery life)
+- Built-in battery (aim: 30-day battery life, currently 11 hours :D)
-- USB port for charging and powering
+- USB port for charging and powering?
-- Easy to attach to each other
+- Easy to attach to each other?
 - Mergable USB cables?